Roasted Butternut Squash with Tahini and Pine Nuts

 I feel as though I know Salma, and I was tempted to spend all of the money I made on the project to head to London, where she has lived and worked as a cook and family matriarch for many years, just to see her face and stand by her side in her kitchen.

 Her book is special.
 Beautiful, simple photos of Salma’s food jump out at you, and I so wish one had graced the cover.
 Recipes are both familiar and new.
-I christened the book by making Salma’s butternut squash with tahini sauce, a wonderful dish I’ve discovered is not atypical in the Middle East.
+I christened the book by making Salma’s butternut squash that is so good with a tahini sauce recipe, a wonderful dish I’ve discovered is not atypical in the Middle East.
 No doubt this one won her father over, too.
 What an easy, yet sophisticated, side dish for our Thanksgiving feasts.

 The book’s pages are edged in a zig-zag that your fingers want to run themselves over, and the red and green satin page-marker ribbons harken to a songbook at Mass.
 That’s fitting too, because this book does sing a song, a melody of Lebanon and its diaspora, the many millions of us who are, and are descendants of, the Lebanese who set sail with deep impetus for something else, something more, across one sea or another.